collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Pushing and Pulling to Sync Local Code with Remote Repo
+### Pushing and Pulling to Keeping Your Local Clone and GitHub Repo in Sync

 If you are pushing, you need to have write permission to the branch.
 The remote can be represented by a <remote-name> or a remote URL